CreativeNewEra/ai-companion/README.md

-# AI Companion: Your Digital Friend
+# AI Companion with Ollama Integration

 A sophisticated AI companion application that creates an emotionally intelligent, personalized digital friend with dynamic personality evolution and multi-modal interaction capabilities.
+This implementation integrates with Ollama to use your locally downloaded models.

 ![Version](https://img.shields.io/badge/version-2.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Overview

 AI Companion creates a truly personal digital friend that evolves through natural interactions.
 Unlike typical chatbots, this companion develops a consistent personality that adapts subtly over time, remembers your conversations in context, and responds with appropriate emotional intelligence.
 Built with advanced emotional intelligence, dynamic personality traits, and multi-modal capabilities, it provides a genuine companionship experience that goes beyond simple chat interactions.
-The system learns and adapts to your personality, remembers your conversations, and engages with you in meaningful ways.

 ## Core Principles